Jeduthan Baldwin

 Jeduthan Baldwin (January 13, 1732 – June 4, 1788) was an American military engineer and officer in the Continental Army during the American Revolutionary War.
 A veteran of the French and Indian War, he is best remembered for his engineering work on fortifications at the Siege of Boston, Fort Ticonderoga, Mount Independence, and West Point, as well as for his detailed wartime journal, published in 1906.
 In 1906 the U.S. War Department honored his service by naming Fort Baldwin in Maine after him.

 Early life

 Baldwin was born in Woburn, Massachusetts.
 Some records list his birth year as 1730 or 1731.
 On April 28, 1757, he married Lucy Parkman, daughter of Ebenezer Parkman, a Congregational minister in Westborough, Massachusetts; the marriage notice was registered on February 12, 1757.
 They had five children, though two died young.
+After his service in the French and Indian War, and prior to the American Revolution, Baldwin served as a member of the Massachusetts Provincial Congress in 1774 and 1775.

 French and Indian War

 Baldwin commanded a company during the French and Indian War, gaining early experience as an engineer and surveyor.